rickybryce/IMSAI-8080/IMSAIMULTI/README.md

 <h1>IMSAIMULTI</h1>
 <p>This project is for educational use, and performs multiple functions on the IMSAI 8080 LED Output port ($FF).
-For testing, I'm running Z80 mode at 4MHz under CP/M 2.2.</p>
+For testing, I'm running an IMSAI8080esp in Z80 mode at 4MHz under CP/M 2.2.</p>
 <p>I used Z80ASM to compile this by SLR systems.
 Just rename the .asm file to a .z80 file to assemble.
 Other compilers may require some minor coding changes, such as TASM.
 TASM tends to use a "." before assembler directives such as .ORG, and .DB.
 I wrote this code under WordStar 4.0 as a non-document file.</p>
 <ul>
   <li>Switch 0 -- Port Reflector -- Displays the values of switches on the LED's as long as switch 1 is high.</li>